Types of POS Systems: A Guide for Small Businesses

 ---|---|

-Since POS apps are generally a smaller investment than a full system, they’re a great fit for new or small businesses with smaller budgets.
-They’re also ideal for those that frequent event sales or lack a permanent location.
+Since POS apps are generally a smaller investment than a full system, they’re a great fit for new businesses or those with smaller budgets or that don’t need extensive POS features (yet).
+They’re also ideal for business owners and staff who frequent event sales, lack a permanent location, or expect to be on the move a lot but still want to keep a close eye on operations and performance.
 Some POS apps include features like a calendar and appointment-setting for professional service providers like tradespeople who work on the go.

-You can find POS apps with basic features for free, or paid versions ranging from about $30 to $150 per month.
+You can find POS apps with basic features for free, or paid versions ranging from about $30 to $250 per month.
+Custom pricing is sometimes available for businesses that meet certain criteria.

 Popular POS apps include: